lmglg/flume-mysql-sink/README.md

 # flume-mysql-sink
-Logs collected by Flume are stored in the MySQL database
+Logs collected by Flume1.6.0 are stored in the MySQL database

 ### mysqlSink.conf
 ---